 I shared the evolution of my kitchen on this blog a few months ago, including how I came up with the layout and design for it, the style/colour I went with, and the worktops and lighting I chose.
 Do check it out first if you missed it.

-Transparency notice: I have been very fortunate to work with some wonderful brands on my kitchen project, and therefore this post includes some gifted (denoted by *) and discounted (denoted by **) products as part of these collaborations.
-This post also contains some affiliate links which help with the running costs of this blog.
+I have been very fortunate to work with some wonderful brands on my kitchen project, and therefore this post includes some gifted (denoted by *) and discounted (denoted by **) products as part of these collaborations.

 Let’s start with a reminder of what it used to look like.
 For 4 years, we lived with a narrow, pokey, dark and dated kitchen before the building works started.